medali97/process_mining/README.md

 4. **Further:** are there links between actors and performance issues? .

-1. EXTRACTION:
+I. **EXTRACTION:

 This part is very important, it allows to extract the data and transform them into datasets which can be treated in the analysis in Mining process, these transformed datasets must meet very specific criteria, for example they must have columns as **Case_id or activity_id…** according to the usefulness of each column and the criteria which it must follow:

-<p id="gdcalert1" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/Copie-de0.png).
-Store image on your image server and adjust path/filename if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert2">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 ![alt_text](images/Manuel-d2.png "image_tooltip")

-**CASE_id : **contains unique values ​​that identify instances of the process.
+**CASE_id:** contains unique values that identify instances of the process.

 **Activity id :** Each instance of the process is a sequence of events which consists in doing a well defined activity and activity_id contains the label of this activity for example: the Eating activity

 ![alt_text](images/Manuel-d3.png "image_tooltip")

-**Activity instance Id : **this attribute designates the different instances of each activity during the events, for example someone can instantiate the sleeping activity and each instance of this activity has a unique identifier.
+**Activity instance Id :** this attribute designates the different instances of each activity during the events, for example someone can instantiate the sleeping activity and each instance of this activity has a unique identifier.

-**Lifecyle : **life cycle contains the different states of the activity instances such as start which indicates that this activity has just started, Pause which means that it is paused and complete which shows that this activity instance has ended.
+**Lifecyle :** life cycle contains the different states of the activity instances such as start which indicates that this activity has just started, Pause which means that it is paused and complete which shows that this activity instance has ended.

-**Timestamp : **allows you to record the exact moment of events ("date and time").
+**Timestamp :** allows you to record the exact moment of events ("date and time").

-**Ressource : **identifies the different actors in the process, i.e. those who did the activity or carried out the task, this column may be empty if the event log corresponds to only one actor.
+**Ressource :**  identifies the different actors in the process, i.e. those who did the activity or carried out the task, this column may be empty if the event log corresponds to only one actor.

 #### Creation of an event log: